FennStatistics/CAMtools_documentation/docs/Additional Resources.md

 **CAMs for applied ethics**

-* CAMs as a tool for applied ethics; Difference between CAMs at the beginning and end of the semester were analyzed (topic: nature imitation in technology development)[@hofeleConnectingMethodsPsychology2022]
+* CAMs as a tool for applied ethics; difference between CAMs at the beginning and end of the semester were analyzed (topic: nature imitation in technology development)[@hofeleConnectingMethodsPsychology2022]
 * CAMs as a method for applied ethics to map students’ values on controversial topics[@thagard_value_2014]
 * Applying the multi-coherence theory, which serves as a comprehensive constraint satisfaction framework that unifies various ethical principles, allowing for the simultaneous assessment of multiple principles and the management of ethical conflicts in a context-sensitive manner[@yilmazComputationalModelsEthical2017]
 * Theory of ethical coherence[@thagard_ethical_1998]